ghildreth/chattyApp/README.md

 npm install

-Run two terminals as there is a server in the chattyServer directory and server and a client directory For both: cd react-simple-boilerplate
+Run two terminals as there is a WebSocket Server in the 'chattyServer' folder and server in 'client'.
+For both:

+cd react-simple-boilerplate

-then for the WebSocet:
+...then for the WSS

 cd chattyServer
 node server.js